AlfredoBall/todo/Services/Web/React/todo/AUTH_SETUP.md

 - Ensure CLIENT_ID and TENANT_ID are correct in authConfig.ts

 ### API returns 401 Unauthorized
-- Verify API_SCOPES matches the exposed API scope in Azure
+- Verify API_SCOPE_URI matches the exposed API scope in Azure
 - Check that API is configured to validate the token
 - Ensure API accepts tokens from your tenant